DHA, SKMCH sign MoU for cancer hospital in Bahawalpur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BAHAWALPUR: Defence Housing Authority (DHA) and Shaukat Khanam Memorial Cancer Hospital (SKMCH) have signed an MoU to build the biggest cancer hospital of Pakistan in Bahawalpur city that would cater to 70 million patients from South Punjab, Balochistan and northern Sindh.
+BAHAWALPUR: Defence Housing Authority (DHA) and Shaukat Khanam Memorial Cancer Hospital (SKMCH) have signed an MoU to build the biggest cancer hospital of Pakistan in Bahawalpur city that would cater for South Punjab, Balochistan and Northern Sindh.

-While addressing a gathering at Cholistan Auditorium, Bahawalpur Corps Commander Lt Gen Syed Muhammad Adnan Hilal said the DHA and SKMCH shared same vision to contribute positively in the society.

 Meanwhile, talking on the occasion, CEO SKMCH, Dr Faisal Sultan said his institute has been providing quality healthcare for cancer patients since 1994 after the first hospital was built in Lahore and then in Karachi and Peshawar.
 He said for last one year, the SKMCH was in discussion with Bahawalpur DHA to build a cancer hospital and now they are signing the MoU.

-BAHAWALPUR: Defence Housing Authority (DHA) and Shaukat Khanam Memorial Cancer Hospital (SKMCH) have signed an MoU to build the biggest cancer hospital of Pakistan in Bahawalpur city that would cater to 70 million patients from South Punjab, Balochistan and northern Sindh.
+BAHAWALPUR: Defence Housing Authority (DHA) and Shaukat Khanam Memorial Cancer Hospital (SKMCH) have signed an MoU to build the biggest cancer hospital of Pakistan in Bahawalpur city that would cater for South Punjab, Balochistan and Northern Sindh.

-While addressing a gathering at Cholistan Auditorium, Bahawalpur Corps Commander Lt Gen Syed Muhammad Adnan Hilal said the DHA and SKMCH shared same vision to contribute positively in the society.

 Meanwhile, talking on the occasion, CEO SKMCH, Dr Faisal Sultan said his institute has been providing quality healthcare for cancer patients since 1994 after the first hospital was built in Lahore and then in Karachi and Peshawar.
 He said for last one year, the SKMCH was in discussion with Bahawalpur DHA to build a cancer hospital and now they are signing the MoU.